 For advanced workshops, \$200 of the total tuition acts as a non-refundable deposit.
 Of the remainder, any cancellation received more than one month before start date will receive a 50% refund.
 Less than one month before the start date, there is no refund available, and any balance due will still need to be paid in full.
 At that point, the instructor-and classmates-will have already read and prepared your submission.
 Registration for craft seminars and intensives are non-transferable and purchases of festival passes, agent meetings, business panels, and salons are non-refundable and non-transferable.
 Financial Assistance Writership tuition assistance is available for many Lit Fest 2019 events and classes.
 Visit lighthousewriters.org and click on "Tuition Assistance" to apply.
-Anti-Harassment Policy Lighthouse Writers Workshop is committed to providing a safe environment for all participants.
-We have a zero-tolerance policy regarding harassment, intimidation, and discrimination.
-Please Note All events and dates are subject to change.
-Check lighthousewriters.org for the most up-to-date information.
-A Note on Photos All photos of Lit Fest printed in this catalog were taken by Amanda Tipton, a Denver-based photographer specializing in social media and marketing photography for creatives-dancers, actors, makers, musicians, poets, chefs, designers, and more.
-To learn more or to book her for your event, visit amandatipton.com.
+Inclusivity at Lighthouse Writers Workshop Lighthouse upholds its commitment to a diverse community by nurturing an inclusive, supportive, and welcoming environment.
+As part of this commitment, we host monthly meetups for writers of color and LGBTQ+ writers.
+Writing in Color connects writers of color with peers to share ideas, inspiration, new work, successes, challenges, and resources to foster a more diverse, equitable, and inclusive writing community in Colorado.
+To learn more, contact Suzi Q. Smith at suzi@lighthousewriters.org.
+Queer Creatives connects queer artists with peers because we know that LGBTQ+ lives are enriched and affirmed through collective storymaking and storysharing.
+To learn more, contact Abigail Lahnert at abigail@lighthousewriters.org.

 MARK YOUR CALENDAR For details on these and other programs, visit lighthousewriters.org.
 Young Writers Summer Camps Half-Day Camps begin June 17 Full-Day Camps begin July 22 Lighthouse's summer camps are led by published and award-winning writers and are designed to foster creativity, self-expression, and excitement about writing.
 The Book Project Application Deadline June 20 Lighthouse's intensive, two-year program guides writers of book-length manuscripts (novel, narrative nonfiction, memoir, and short story collections) from first draft to finished product.
 The Poetry Collective Application Deadline June 20 The Poetry Collective is a yearlong program aimed at helping writers produce a finished, high-quality book of poems that reads as a cohesive collection, not just a bundle of singular works.
 Grand Lake Retreat July 7-12 Join Lighthouse faculty for a week of writing, reading, and learning in the scenic mountain town of Grand Lake, Colorado.
-Online Writing Workshops Beginning July 16 and August 27 Lighthouse's online program includes fiction, memoir, and poetry workshops with published and award-winning authors.
-Writing in Color Retreat July 28-August 1 Join Lighthouse faculty in beautiful Allenspark, Colorado for a retreat designed to welcome, celebrate, and amplify the voices of writers of color.
+Online Writing Workshops

+Beginning July 16 and August 27

+Lighthouse's online program includes fiction, memoir, and poetry workshops with published and award-winning authors.

+Writing in Color Retreat

+July 28-August 1

+Join Lighthouse faculty in beautiful Allenspark, Colorado for a retreat designed to welcome, celebrate, and amplify the voices of writers of color.

-ABOUT LIGHTHOUSE WRITERS WORKSHOP Lighthouse Writers Workshop is Colorado's nonprofit literary arts center whose mission is to ensure literature maintains its proper prominence in culture and individuals achieve their fullest potential as artists and human beings.
+ABOUT LIGHTHOUSE WRITERS WORKSHOP

+Lighthouse Writers Workshop is Colorado's nonprofit literary arts center whose mission is to connect people through the transformative power of storytelling.
 For over 20 years, Lighthouse has offered award-winning writing workshops, author events, and community engagement programs to people of all ages and backgrounds in Denver and beyond.
 For more information, visit lighthousewriters.org.

-Lighthouse Writers Workshop 1515 Race Street Denver, CO 80206 Lighthouse North (Louisville) 357 S. McCaslin Boulevard, #200 Louisville, CO 80027 FOLLOW US:
+Lighthouse Writers Workshop 1515 Race Street Denver, CO 80206

+Lighthouse North (Louisville) 357 S. McCaslin Boulevard, #200 Louisville.
+CO 80027

+FOLLOW US:

 f @lighthousewriters

 @lighthousewrite

 @lighthousewriters